10 Key Reasons Why Traveling is Important to a Happy Life + the Benefits of Exploring the World

 Now, almost 18 months later, I’m back, with a happier heart, a renewed love for traveling and a brand new relationship to boot!

 I couldn’t help but reflect on my experience of discovering the world and how restorative travel was for me.
-Doing so clarified why traveling is important to a happy life and just why I love travel so much.
+Doing so clarified why traveling is important in life and just why I love travel so much.

 Here are my top: